mfsjr/manifold-dx/README.md

     2. Properties that are basic JS data types or plain objects
     3. Properties that are named (indexed by) strings
     4. No classes, class instances or functions
-2. The main observation here is that state is dynamic so everything besides the top node (application state) itself is optional (possibly undefined).
+2. The main observation here is that state is dynamic so everything besides the top node (application state) itself is usually optional (possibly undefined).
 Whether we are waiting for async results or simply writing code line-by-line  state can always be optional.
-3. State Objects can always be obtained using optional chaining: `getStateObject(getAppStore().state.uiLayout`, where the function will throw if the state object is undefined (action creators can use optional chaining too).
+3. State Objects can always be obtained using optional chaining: `getStateObject(getAppStore().getState()?.uiLayout?.modal)`, where the function will throw if the state object is undefined (action creators can use optional chaining too).
    1. You can also define accessors to return a real object, ie non-optionally, by throwing an exception if the object is undefined.
 So you can define accessors to grab state objects which do the checking once.
 4. We provide helper intefaces that enforce parent child relationships.
 They're easy to code and TypeScript will use them to provide code completion and flag mistakes.